vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_ExecuteFetchAsDBA.md

 ```
       --action_timeout duration   timeout for the total command (default 1h0m0s)
-      --server string             server to use for connection
+      --server string             server to use for connection (required)
 ```

 ### SEE ALSO